-To test this theory, a researcher in 2013 brought a group of self-proclaimed night owls on a camping trip.
+To test this theory, a researcher in 2013 brought a group of self-proclaimed “night owls” on a camping trip.
 Beforehand, the night owls monitored and recorded their sleep patterns.
 They even produced saliva samples to show when their body produced the most melatonin, the hormone that helps regulate sleep.
-Those results showed that their bodies did indeed have a delayed onset for melatonin, producing the hormone around 10 pm, hours later than most people .
+Those results showed their bodies did indeed have a delayed onset for melatonin, producing the hormone around 10 pm, hours later than most people.

 Circadian Rhythm and Eating

 According to Dr. Satchin Panda, our body has an 8 to 10 hour window for optimal food intake that begins when we take our first bite in the morning.
 Digestion of even a small bite of food takes hours, and efficiency slows dramatically once we’re outside that window.
-There’s a set window of time because our internal organs follow circadian rhythms to do their many jobs, like process our food and drink .
+There’s a set window of time because our internal organs follow circadian rhythms to do their jobs, like processing food and liquids.

-Our cells cannot make and break up body fat at the same time.
+Our cells cannot store and break up body fat at the same time.
 Whenever we eat, the fat-making mechanisms in our body kick into action.
-When we consume fats outside of that 8 to 10 hour window, we are asking our bodies to go back into fat making mode, thwarting their normal schedule of burning our stored fat.
+When we consume fats outside of that 8 to 10 hour window, we are asking our bodies to go back into fat-storing mode, thwarting their normal schedule of burning fat.
 If you only eat in the same 8-10 hour window every day, your organs and body can get in a better rhythm of digestion and fat production.
-Ultimately, that can help you burn more fat and look and feel better .
+Ultimately, that can help you burn more fat and look and feel better.
 Read more about light and burning fat here.